wlg0005/neumorphism/_posts/2022-12-21-X-MAS CTF 2022 Writeups.md

 1 and 1=(CASE WHEN (SELECT SUBSTR(name,{position},1) FROM sqlite_master WHERE type='table' and name NOT like 'sqlite_%')='{l}' THEN 1 ELSE 2 END)"
 ```

 We begin the query like I've explained above `1 and 1=` and then a CASE statement.
-The conditional for the CASE statement is where the bruteforcing is occuring:
+The conditional for the CASE statement is where the bruteforcing is occurring:

 ```sql
 SELECT SUBSTR(name,{position},1) FROM sqlite_master WHERE type='table' and name NOT like 'sqlite_%'='{l}'